SIX SUPERYACHT ENTERTAINMENT & AV TECHNOLOGY TRENDS

 David at Veritais notes an increase in popularity of what are called, “ultimate experiences”, particularly Dolby Atmos, which enables sound to come from all directions, providing “top end clarity, richness, detail and depth.”

-There is a perception that Atmos would not be suitable for superyachts, however as James from Electric String points out, “People often think that Atmos is a hardware requirement needing lots and lots of speakers and so couldn’t be applied to superyachts.
+There is a perception that Atmos would not be suitable for superyachts, people often think that Atmos is a hardware requirement needing lots and lots of speakers and so couldn’t be applied to superyachts.
 It’s not.

 With the advance of tablets and new technologies such as the Apple Watch, clients are demanding more convenience when it comes to being able to control multiple systems from one device, from their television to their lighting.
 Lighting in particular, is still of major importance when creating an amazing AV experience for a superyacht owner.

-One particularly interesting example of integrated systems on board is the Living Technology System from Van Berge Henegouwen, which uses the Apple Watch and Pivot Control application.
+One particularly interesting example of integrated systems on board is the Living Technology System from Van Berge Henegouwen, which uses the Apple Watch and Pivot Control application, and features in the Robb Report's Top 5 Superyacht Technology Trends.
 The system offers everything from calling a crew member and alerting crew when guests are awake, to enabling guests to control the lighting, curtains and entertainment systems from their Apple Watch.

 Hidden speaker systems

 Innovative hidden speaker systems are based upon the concept of reproducing sound from a vibrating surface, just like that of a natural musical instrument, rather than the usual piston like approach of the conventional speaker.